 Dashlane Privacy Policy

 The Dashlane Privacy Policy is likewise long and difficult.
-It needs to comply with US laws, as well as European Union (GDPR) and the California Consumer Privacy Act, so that’s no surprise.
+It needs to comply with US laws, as well as the European Union (GDPR) and the California Consumer Privacy Act, so that’s no surprise.

-The company says it tries to collect the minimum amount of User Personal Information (Personally Identifiable Information or PII) it can.
+The company says it tries to collect the minimum amount of user personal information (personally identifiable information or PII) it can.
 This includes your email address and your phone number (if you choose to provide it).
 However, it’s clear that it doesn’t know your master password and can’t decrypt the data you store in Dashlane.

 However, there are cases where it will record more PII than this.
 If you sign up for a paid plan, Dashlane stores the expiration date of your credit card as well as the last four digits of that card.
 It also states that: